skrasovsky/goeuro/README.md

 # GoEuro

-It is a console application, which allows to develop any kind of commands and execute them from comand line.
+It is a console application, which allows to develop any kind of commands and execute them from command line.
 Application contains only one command for the demonstration.
 If you need more commands you should extend library and develop your own commands.

 What type of commands application allows to create?
 Any type.